EMD GP49: Current use

 In December 2006, the Alaska Railroad auctioned five units (numbers 2801, 2803, 2804, 2806, and 2807) plus parts; Helm Leasing was the winning bidder with a bid of $1.3 million.
 The Alaska Railroad's four remaining units (2802, 2805, 2808, and 2809) were still in service as of March 2007.
 As of July 2014, units 2803, 2806, and 2807 had been acquired by Frontier Rail and assigned to the new Cincinnati East Terminal Railway in Southwestern Ohio.

 The units 2805 and 2808 are now part of the fleet of one of the biggest Chilean freight operators, Ferronor and were modified into 6-axle units.
 They are based out of the Llanos de Soto Workshops of Ferronor S.A, where they operate in Ferronor Vallenar iron ore trains from Los Colorados Mine to the Guacolda Port in Huasco, Chile.
 Both work with slugs rebuilt from General Electric U9C engines.
 2801 and 2802 are now part of the locomotive fleet of TRANSAP, a Chilean railway.
 They were refitted with A1A bogies, to reduce axle load.

 Columbia Rail has four: Columbia-Walla Walla Railway operates four GP49s (2802, 2806, 2807, 2809) on the former Blue Mountain Railroad lines in and around Walla Walla.

-Tri-Rail in Florida has since bought Norfolk Southern's six GP49 variants (ex-GP39X units) for use on commuter trains in Florida.
-The locomotives have since been rebuilt with head end power, low hood also have been de-rated to 2400 hp from 2800 hp.
-They were also given the designation GP49H-3.
-As of July 2023, three remain in service and are scheduled to be retired in 2025.
+Tri-Rail in Florida purchased Norfolk Southern's six GP49 variants (ex-GP39X units) for use on commuter trains in Florida.
+The company had them remanufactured for passenger service by Mid-America Car Company and re-designated GP49H-3.
+Work included the addition of a head-end power system, extended-range dynamic braking, single-shoe brakes, locomotive-cab air conditioning, a reduced-capacity fuel tank for improved weight balance, and conversion from long-hood-forward to short-hood-forward operation, with the high short hoods lowered.
+As of January 2026, three remain in service and are scheduled to be retired in 2029, to be replaced by a order of Siemens Chargers.